 By way of an example, a few measurements include:

-Viewing Distance Text Height in inches Text Point Size
+Viewing Distance Text Height Text Point Size

 A practical note: